dnaeon/gardener-extension-postgres-operator/README.md

 # gardener-extension-postgres-operator

-The `gardener-extension-postgres-operator` repo provides Gardener Extension for PostgreSQL.
+The `gardener-extension-postgres-operator` repo provides PostgreSQL Operator as a Gardener Extension.

+> [!WARNING]
+> This repo is meant to serve for example purposes only.
+Do not use it in a
+> production environment.

 # Requirements